-The Type 1 Diabetes (T1D) Consortium is a public-private partnership initiated in March 2017 by Critical Path Institute (C-Path), The Leona M. and Harry B. Helmsley Charitable Trust; Janssen Research & Development, LLC; JDRF International; Novo Nordisk; and Sanofi.
-In November 2018, Provention Bio joined the consortium.
+The Type 1 Diabetes (T1D) Consortium is a public-private partnership partnership initiated in March 2017.
+Currently membership is composed of the following industry and foundation members: The Leona M. and Harry B. Helmsley Charitable Trust; Janssen Research & Development, LLC; JDRF International; Novo Nordisk; and Provention Bio.
 Membership also comprises academic partners and advisors from the NIH.

-The initial goal of the T1D Consortium is to achieve the regulatory qualification (from both the US Food and Drug Administration and the European Medicines Agency) of the islet autoantibodies as prognostic biomarkers for T1D disease progression in pre-symptomatic T1D patients.
-These autoantibodies may also be used as an enrichment factor in clinical trials to identify subjects in early stages of the disease with a high risk of disease progression to symptomatic.
+The initial goal of the T1D Consortium is to achieve the regulatory endorsement (from both the U.S. Food and Drug Administration and the European Medicines Agency) of the islet autoantibodies as enrichment biomarkers in clinical trials to identify subjects in early stages of the disease with a high risk of disease progression to symptomatic.